Leos1113/Echo-command-clone/README.md

 I'm following the book "Command-Line Rust" by Ken Youens-Clark.

-The idea is learn the basics from the book and try to recreate a more complicated command of linux in rust.
+The idea is learn the basics from the book and try to recreate more complicated command of linux in rust.

 ## What I learn